Joining the Pledge

 -

-Large organisations, such as universities, may wish to pledge multiple times for different departments of their organisation.
-Pledgers are identified by their PIC (Participant Identification Code) and only one pledge can currently be submitted per PIC.
+Yes.
+In some cases, large organisations, such as universities, may wish to pledge multiple times for different departments.
+However, Pledgers are identified by their PIC (Participant Identification Code) and only one pledge can currently be submitted per PIC.
+Once a pledger is approved, multiple users from the organization can upload courses in support of the pledge.

 -

-Learners that have completed an approved course, listed on the DTTI website should be included in reporting.
-Learners that have completed training and are residents of EU Member States and affiliated countries will count towards the pledge targets.
+Learners that have completed an approved course, listed on the EIT Deep Tech Talent Initiative website, must be included in reporting.
+Learners that have completed training and are residents of EU Member States and associated countries (according to Horizon Europe guidelines) will count towards the pledge targets.

-Residents of EU Member states count towards the pledge targets.
+Residents of EU Member states plus Horizon associated countries count towards the pledge targets.
 To be clear:

-- EU nationals and residents – yes, these learners count towards the pledge target.
+- Nationals and residents of Horizon countries – yes, these learners count towards the pledge target.

-- EU nationals, but not EU resident – no, these learners do not count towards the pledge target
+- Horizon nationals, but not resident – no, these learners do not count towards the pledge target.

-- Non-EU Nationals, but EU resident – yes, these learners count towards the pledge target.
+- Non-EU Nationals, but Horizon resident – yes, these learners count towards the pledge target.

-- Non-EU nationals and not EU resident – no, these learners do not count towards the pledge target
+- Non-EU nationals and not Horizon resident – no, these learners do not count towards the pledge target

 II.
 The role of the EIT Community, funding by the EIT